 The maximum monthly throughput of each factory constitutes 20000 tons of sunflower seeds.

 These are zero waste factories producing sunflower husk and pressed cake as by-products.
+Production structure can be represented as:

 The supply chain comprises: